Data Processing Agreement

 6.3 At a minimum, Service Provider agrees to maintain the security measures detailed in Appendix A attached hereto.

-9.1 If any of the Data Protection Laws are superseded by new or modified Data Protection Laws (including any decisions or interpretations by a relevant court or governmental authority relating thereto), the new or modified Data Protection Laws shall be deemed to be incorporated into this DPA, and Service Provider will promptly begin complying with such Data Protection Laws.
+7.1 If any of the Data Protection Laws are superseded by new or modified Data Protection Laws (including any decisions or interpretations by a relevant court or governmental authority relating thereto), the new or modified Data Protection Laws shall be deemed to be incorporated into this DPA , and Service Provider will promptly begin complying with such Data Protection Laws.

-9.3 If this DPA does not specifically address a particular data security or privacy standard or obligation, Service Provider will use appropriate, generally accepted practices to protect the confidentiality, security, privacy, integrity, availability, and accuracy of Personal Data.
+7.3 If this DPA does not specifically address a particular data security or privacy standard or obligation, Service Provider will use appropriate, generally accepted practices to protect the confidentiality, security, privacy, integrity, availability, and accuracy of personal data.

-9.4 If Service Provider is unable to provide the level of protection as required herein, Service Provider shall immediately notify Customer and cease Processing.
-Any non-compliance with the requirements herein shall be deemed a material breach of the Terms and Customer shall have the right to terminate the Terms immediately without penalty.
+7.4 If Service Provider is unable to provide the level of protection as required herein, Service Provider shall immediately notify Customer and cease processing.
+Any non-compliance with the requirements herein shall be deemed a material breach of the SERVICES AGREEMENT and Customer shall have the right to terminate the SERVICES AGREEMENT immediately without penalty.

-This DPA is governed by the laws as stipulated in the Terms with respect to any disputes or claims howsoever arising under this DPA, including disputes regarding its existence, validity or termination or the consequences of its nullity; and this DPA and all non-contractual or other obligations arising out of or in connection with it are governed by the laws of the country or territory stipulated for this purpose in the Terms.
+10. Governing Law & Jurisdiction.
+This Agreement is governed by the laws as stipulated in the SERVICES AGREEMENT with respect to any disputes or claims howsoever arising under this DPA, including disputes regarding its existence, validity or termination or the consequences of its nullity; and this DPA and all non-contractual or other obligations arising out of or in connection with it are governed by the laws of the country or territory stipulated for this purpose in the SERVICES AGREEMENT.

-Any conflict between the provisions of the Order, the Terms , and this DPA, shall be resolved in the following order of precedence, listed sequentially from highest precedence to lowest: (1) this DPA (2) Terms, , and then (3) the Order.
+11. Interpretation.
+Any conflict between the provisions of the Order, the SERVICES AGREEMENT and this DPA, shall be resolved in the following order of precedence, listed sequentially from highest precedence to lowest: (1) this DPA (2) SERVICES AGREEMENT, and then (3) the Orde.

-(i) the pseudonymization and encryption of Personal Data.
+(i) the pseudonymisation and encryption of personal data;

 Service Provider will take the following security measures in addition to the above: